10 Celebrities Who Love and Advocate for Their Pit Bulls

 Photo credit: Wil Wheaton Twitter

 Ray loves dogs so much, she founded a line of dog food (Nutrish) that benefits shelter pets.
+If you love your canine as much as her, you may want to have a look at a site such as https://www.jugdog.co.uk/best-dry-dog-food/ to find the best nutrition for your favourite buddy.
 Additionally, her pittie Isaboo has been her constant companion for years, long before Ray had a human significant other.
 And after Ray did settle down and get married, Isaboo continued to have free run of the house.
 Ray told People that she fixes Isaboo special dinners, and that the pooch sleeps in bed with the couple.

 “I make a dog-friendly version of almost everything that we make for dinner, so she gets a lot of home-cooked food.
 She likes barley or orzo with chicken stock, carrots and parsley.
 She likes parsley a lot… We have a queen-size bed and the dog sleeps in the middle.
 John and I are sort of these little quotation marks on either corner.
 Isaboo starts out under [the covers], she gets too hot, then she comes back over.
 We haven’t slept well in six years,” said Ray.
 It doesn’t seem like she minds too much, though.